 There are exceptions to the general rules outlined above.
 For example, if a voter is in such a remote location that they would not be able to reach any voting place during voting hours, they are not entitled to any time off for voting.

 If your employer does not provide you with the necessary time off for voting, you may contact Elections BC.
 Elections BC will phone the employer or fax a letter to them outlining their obligations under the Election Act.
-You must provide us with the name, address, phone number and/or fax number of the employer.
+You must provide the name, address, phone number and/or fax number of the employer.

 Failure to comply with section 74 of the Election Act is an offence and, upon conviction, an employer may be liable to a fine of not more than $10,000 or imprisonment for a term not longer than one year, or both.